 Below are basic guidelines for those wishing to earn their counseling certification in Alaska.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Alaska counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Alaska counseling licensure process.
 However, it is wise to contact the Alaska Board of Professional Counselors at (907) 465-2551 to make sure you are on the right track.

 I'm a High School Graduate

 Kudos for being ahead of the curve!
-Early research into career options is one sure fire way to make sure you're heading down the right path.
+Early research into career options is a good way to start heading down the right path.
 Right now is a great opportunity to speak with individuals who already hold an Alaska Counseling Certification.
 Learn about the pros and cons of becoming a Counselor in Alaska.

 Click on the links below to browse schools offering programs you are currently qualified to begin!